TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 | articulatedTrace | human readable version of the trace action input data     | CFunction    |
 | compressedTrace  | a compressed string version of the articulated trace      | string       |

----

 ## TraceAction

 Other than the first trace which is the trace of the transaction itself, traces represent calls into smart contracts.
 Because of this, `trace actions` closely resemble the fields of the [transaction](#transactions).

-Below is a list of the data fields for traceactions.
-Following that are the commands that produce or manage traceactions.
+Traceaction data is made of the following data fields:

 | Field         | Description                                                                | Type    |
 | ------------- | -------------------------------------------------------------------------- | ------- |